 First, I didn't leak memos.

-Uh, Jim's Comey's got so many other bigger issues.
+Jim's Comey's got so many other bigger issues.

-My interpretation of the decision making in this case, because there's definite violations of law, and we'll check in with our legal team in a minute, is that um if you take, if you go to a Pfizer court judge and you say to that judge, this is verified, accurate and true to the best of your ability,
+My interpretation of the decision-making in this case, because there's definite violations of law, and we'll check in with our legal team in a minute, is that if you take, if you go to a FISA court judge and you say to that judge, this is verified, accurate, and true to the best of your ability, and you sign off on that warrant to spy on an associate of a presidential candidate, which gives you a backdoor into that campaign, later the transition, and then later the presidency, and you do it three times,

-And then all these meetings that Jim Comey, Mr. Super Patriot took about his meetings with Donald Trump and his interactions with Trump.
+And then all these meetings that Jim Comey, Mr. Superpatriot, took about his meetings with Donald Trump and his interactions with Trump.

-But here to break down the news side of it, what's coming next, John Solomon, investigative reporter, executive vice president, and columnist for the Hill, Greg Jarrett also with us.
+But here to break down the news side of it, what's coming next, John Solomon, investigative reporter, executive vice president and columnist for The Hill, Greg Jarrett, also with us.

-This is one we've known about now for three weeks, uh, and with perfect reporting accuracy on this, exactly what we had been telling people would be in this report is there.
+This is one we've known about now for three weeks and with perfect reporting accuracy on this.

-But there are multiple times criminal referrals are made here, and the determination is not to move forward, and that's what got some people upset.
+But there are multiple times criminal referrals are made here and the determination is not to move forward.

 That's very hard to sell to a jury, right?